 About the Series

 In our answer to the BBC Radio 4 programme, ‘A Life Scientific’, BAPT board member Richard Owen interviews experts, innovators and leading figures from the world of personality psychology.
 Hear stories, experiences, thoughts and opinions on current topics in Psychological Type – where is it now and where is it going?
-As the

 - 7 Nov 2017 – Sarah Perrott (BAPT President, UK)